exercism/terraform/README.md

 ### Create a public-write user for lambda

-- Create an IAM user called `lambda-public-write-user-public-write-user`
+- Create an IAM user called `lambda-public-write-user`
 - Give them no permissions (these will be set by terraform)
 - Set programatic access and save the keys to add to GitHub